yifanyang96/Compiler/PA2/README.md

 ![RE](Screenshots/RE.png)

-Besides that, you may need to know some tricks in RE (e.g. using `?i` for case insensitiveness of keywords)
+Besides that, you may need to know some tricks in RE (e.g. using `?i` for case insensitiveness of keywords).

 ## Rules